-First offense will result in one detention being assigned.
-Second Offense will result in two detentions being assigned.
-Third offense will result in one Tuesday/Saturday school being assigned and a parent will be called to pick up the cell phone as well for any further cell phone violations.
+First offense will result in one detention being assigned, parent will be contacted and phone/device will be kept until parent is contacted and detention is arranged.
+Second Offense will result in two detentions being assigned and parents will be required to pick up the phone/ device.
+Third offense will result in one Tuesday/Saturday school being assigned and a parent will be called to pick up the cell phone/device as well for any further cell phone/device violations.
 Fourth offense will result in two Tuesday/Saturday schools being assigned.
 Fifth offense will result in a three day suspension.